cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

  could be corrupted and therefore cannot be used for slashing purposes.

 - For the same reasons explained above, the age of a consumer double signing evidence can't be verified, either using its infraction height or its unsigned timestamp.
-This means that the jailing behavior has changed; a validator may be jailed due to some "old" evidence on a consumer, while it wouldn't get jailed if the consumer had been a standalone chain.
+Note that changes the jailing behaviour, potentially leading to a validator's jailing based on some "old" evidence from a consumer, which wouldn't occur if the consumer were a standalone chain.

 - In the first stage of this feature, validators are jailed indefinitely without being tombstoned.
 The underlying reason is that a malicious validator could take advantage of getting tombstoned